Women of MARVEL

 Women in Materials

 Based on a suggestion by Nicola Marzari, that saw a similar display at Imperial College (London), and sponsored by MARVEL, the EPFL Materials science and engineering department (IMX) commissioned an artwork by Alban Kakulya honoring IMX's Women Faculty at EPFL.
 Since November 2018, the artwork, displayed in the Institute’s entry hall, features the ten women faculty members of the department and provides a powerful message to all passing students and researchers.
+New portraits were added in spring 2023.

 Female Leadership in Science